Getting started : Stamp Images from the Web

 There are three ways of obtaining the images.

-You can use Safari to copy and save images to your photo collection or save them to the pasteboard, as follows:
+You can use Safari to copy and save images directly to your photo library, and then analyze them just as you would scanned images.

 This site http://www.dpiphoto.eu/dpi.htm has a good description of DPI.